jperovic/exploring-fileutility/README.md

 Image chains
 ---

-If you plan to apply multiple operations over image file you may consider using image chains.
+If you plan to apply multiple operations over the single image file you may consider using image chains.
 Image chains are simply named list of operations, with joined arguments that will be executed.

 You can configure image chains like this: